omicscodeathon/SARS-CoV-2-Vars/README.md

 - their ability to carry out evolutionary analysis of SARS-CoV-2

 ## Aim
-- To find the evolutionary relationship between SARS-COV2 sequences from different countries in Africa using different phylogenetic analysis tools: Galaxy and Augur
+- To compare the efficiency and reliability of different tools in determining the evolutionary relationship between SARS-CoV-2 sequences from different African countries.

 ## Objectives
 - To compare galaxy and augur workflows for the molecular and genetic evolutionary analysis of African SARS-CoV-2 variants